bver/ged2svg/README.md

 ## Usage

 Since rich family trees are hard to render some pruning trade-ofs were necessary.
+Therefore the 'trunk' of the family tree should be provioded together with filenames:

         ./ged2svg.rb  '@I500339@'  '@I500005@'  family.ged  output.svg